-12 December 2013 Annual Audit letter External Audit Letter Audit Services interim Report Head of Audit Services Report Corporate Risk Register Head of Audit Services Review Corporate Risk Register Head of Service - as appropriate Updates on target dates missed Confidential Reporting Code (Whistleblowing Policy) Head of Audit Services Review Anti-fraud, corruption and bribery policy Head of Audit Services Review Committee's Work programme Head of Audit Services/ Chief Finance Officer / Audit Committee Report
+11 December 2014 External Audit Annual Audit External Audit Report Letter Corporate Risk Register Head of Audit Services Review Corporate Risk Register Head of Service - as appropriate Updates as Head of Corporate Governance - Information Governance requested by Audit Assistant Chief Executive, Lee O'Neil - Performance Management Committee Internal Audit Interim Report Head of Audit Services Report Anti-fraud, bribery and corruption Strategy Head of Audit Services Review Confidential Reporting Code Head of Audit Services Review Committee's Work programme for 2014/2015 Head of Audit Services/ Chief Finance Officer/Audit Committee Report

-27 March 2014 External Audit Plan External Audit Report Corporate Risk Register Head of Audit Services Review Corporate Risk Register Head of Service - as appropriate Head of StreetScene Updates on target dates missed Internal Audit Annual Plan Head of Audit Services Report
+26 March 2015 External Audit Plan External Audit Report Corporate Risk Register Head of Audit Services Review Corporate Risk Register Head of Service - as appropriate Updates as requested by Audit Committee Internal Audit Annual Plan Head of Audit Services Report Committee's Work programme Head of Audit Services/ Chief Report for 2014/2015 Finance Officer/Audit Committee

-- 2.3 Any topics identified during consideration of the business at this meeting, will need to be included in the Work Programme. - 2.4 Other issues Members wish to raise for consideration at the next or any future meeting and agreed by the Committee may be included in the Work Programme. - 2.5 External audit may have one or two reports that arise from time to time which are not possible to predict in advance but will be incorporated into the Work Programme or appear on the agenda as appropriate. - 2.6 The Committee may require a Head of Service to attend the next meeting of the Committee, where the Head of Audit Services has identified a risk but the target for controls to be put in place remains outstanding.
-This may be agreed either at the request of the Committee or if the matter is considered urgent, by the Chairman in consultation with the Chief Finance Officer.
+- 2.6 Any topics identified during consideration of the business at this meeting, will need to be included in the above Work Programme. - 2.7 Other issues Members wish to raise for consideration at the next or any future meeting and agreed by the Committee may be included in the Work Programme. - 2.8 External audit may have one or two reports that arise from time to time which are not possible to predict in advance but will be incorporated into the Work Programme or appear on the agenda as appropriate. - 2.9 Managers may be required to attend the Committee, to explain why they have not implemented the recommendations of the Head of Audit Services.
+It is not possible to predict these circumstances but they will be dealt with as and when they arise either by incorporating into the Work Programme or appearing on the agenda as appropriate.